noxwaste/php-dbcomms/README.md

 ## Error Handling and Logging

 The dbcomms class includes built-in error handling and logging.
-Errors are logged to a file (error_log.txt) with details about the error message, context, and timestamp.
+Errors are logged to a file `dbcomms.log` with details about the error message, context, and timestamp.
 This helps in debugging and maintaining a history of issues encountered during database operations.

 ## Transaction Management